 9.11 A Member of the Society which is a corporate body, may by a Resolution of its Directors or Committee of Management, appoint any person other than a person already so appointed by any other corporate body as a Deputy to act on its behalf at any Meeting or Meetings of the Society.
-A copy of such a Resolution, signed by the Secretary and two Directors or Members of the Committee of Management of the legal body, must be delivered to the Registered Office of the Society at least twenty-four hours before the holding of the Meeting or Meetings concerned.
+A copy of such a Resolution, signed by the Secretary and 2 Directors or members of the Committee of Management of the legal body, must be delivered to the Registered Office of the Society at least 24 hours before the holding of the Meeting or Meetings concerned.
 A Deputy appointed in this way shall be competent during the continuance of their appointment to act as if they were a Member of the Society.
 The appointment of a Deputy shall continue until a copy of a Resolution appointing another person as Deputy in their place is delivered in the same way.

 9.13 The Board may make arrangements for Members to vote at Meetings by post, in the Society's places of business or by using electronic communications.

-9.14 At any Meeting of Members, a Resolution put to the vote shall be decided on a show of hands, unless a ballot is demanded by the Board, or by ten Members present at the Meeting.
+9.14 At any Meeting of Members, a Resolution put to the vote shall be decided on a show of hands, unless a ballot is demanded by the Board, or by 10 Members present at the Meeting.
 The ballot shall be taken at the Meeting in such manner as the Chair of the Meeting directs.
 Subject to any special provision contained in these Rules or any applicable Law, all Resolutions shall be carried by a simple majority of votes.
 In the event of an equality of votes the Chair of the Meeting shall have a second or casting vote.

 Procedure at Meetings of Members

-9.15 The Chair of the Board, or in their absence another Member of the Board, shall Chair a Meeting of Members.
-If no Member of the Board is present, such Member as the Meeting may determine shall Chair the Meeting.
+9.15 The Chair of the Board, or in their absence another member of the Board, shall Chair a Meeting of Members.
+If no member of the Board is present, such member as the Meeting may determine shall Chair the Meeting.

-9.16 Ten Members (including Deputies of corporate bodies) having a vote and being present in person shall be a quorum.
+9.16 10 Members (including Deputies of corporate bodies) having a vote and being present in person shall be a quorum.
 A Meeting of Members may proceed to business if a quorum is present within half an hour after the time fixed for the Meeting.
 Otherwise the Meeting, if a Special Meeting of Members convened on the request of the Members, shall be dissolved.
 If an Ordinary Meeting of Members or a Special Meeting of Members convened by order of the Board, shall stand adjourned to the same day in the week following, at the same time and place, the adjourned Meeting may proceed to business whatever the number of Members present.
 No Meeting shall become incompetent to transact business from the want of a quorum arising after the Chair has been taken.

 9.18 Standing Orders for the conduct of Meetings of Members, and for the closure of business may be made by the Board, and subject to any Resolution passed at an Ordinary Meeting of Members such Standing Orders shall be binding on all Members and their representatives.